cheeroo2020/aiva-glow-wallet/README.md

 # 🌐 Aiva Glow Wallet

-**A next-gen multi-currency wallet** with AI-powered smart FX recommendations, live trend analysis, and DeFi-friendly architecture — designed and built by a solo founder to explore the future of money, cross-border finance, and digital wallets.
+**A next-gen multi-currency wallet** with AI-powered Smart FX recommendations, live trend analysis, and DeFi-friendly architecture — designed and built by a solo founder to explore the future of money, cross-border finance, and digital wallets.

 ---